jenkinsci/job-dsl-plugin/docs/The-Configure-Block.md

 The `configure` method can be stated multiple times and configure blocks are run in the order they are provided.

-See the [[Job Reference]] for details about the configure blocks supported by DSL methods.
+See the [API Viewer](https://jenkinsci.github.io/job-dsl-plugin/) for details about the configure blocks supported by DSL methods.

 # Transforming XML